telerik/xaml-docs/getting-started/telerik-application-lifecycle/nuget-application-lifecyle.md

 ![](images/msi-or-zip-setup-lifecyle-1.png)

-This will create an empty WPF project where you can install the nuget packages.
+This will create an empty WPF project where you can install the NuGet packages.

 ![](images/msi-or-zip-setup-lifecyle-2.png)

 ## Installing Nugets

-This article shows how to connect to the Telerik nuget server but you can also download the packages locally and use them offline.
+This article shows how to connect to the Telerik NuGet server but you can also download the packages locally and use them offline.
 Read more in the [Installing UI for WPF from a NuGet package]({%slug installation-installing-from-nuget-wpf%}) article.

-To setup the Telerik nuget server, open the __Package Manager Settings__ menu in Visual Studio and create a new __package source__.
+To setup, the Telerik NuGet server, open the __Package Manager Settings__ menu in Visual Studio and create a new __package source__.
 Use `https://nuget.telerik.com/nuget` as the __Source__.
-This step is described in details in the [Using the Telerik NuGet Server]({%slug installation-installing-from-nuget-wpf%}#using-the-telerik-nuget-server) section of the nuget article.
+This step is described in details in the [Using the Telerik NuGet Server]({%slug installation-installing-from-nuget-wpf%}#using-the-telerik-nuget-server) section of the NuGet article.
 Once you choose the Telerik package source in the Nuget manager, you will get prompted to login with your *telerik.com* account.

 To install a Telerik dll, search for the name of the corresponding assembly in the search bar and then install it in the project.